jstrait/beats/README.markdown

 The latest stable version of BEATS is 1.2.0.
 It was just released!
 It brings significant performance and architectural improvements.
 It also contains a few bug fixes.

-Since it was just released, I'm not sure just yet what will be coming in 1.3.0.
+Since 1.2.0 was just released, I'm not sure just yet what will be coming in 1.3.0.

 Installation